-In accordance with our Global Human Rights Policy, we have a human rights due diligence process in place to identify, prevent, mitigate and remedy (potential and actual) the impacts of our business on human rights.
-The starting point of our human rights due diligence process are our Global Human Rights Impact Assessments; these are conducted every three/four years at global level with the help of external human rights experts and in close consultation with our stakeholders.
-The goal of these impact assessments is to find out how our activities/business relationships and products/services impact on all existing human rights and, on this basis, identify the human rights issues that are most salient to our business activity (see human rights issues analyzed in impact assessments in figure above).
+In accordance with our Global Human Rights Policy, we have a due diligence process. hereinafter Due Diligence, in place to identify, prevent, mitigate and remedy (potential and actual) the impacts of our business on human riahts.

+Regarding management, the starting point of our Due Diligence is the Global Human Rights Impact Assessments; these are conducted every three/four years at global level with the help of external human rights experts and in close collaboration with our stakeholders.
+The goal of these impact assessments is to find out how our activities/business relationships and products/services impact on all existing human rights and, on this basis, identify the human rights issues that are most salient to our business activity.